 Central Penn offers programs leading to the Bachelor of Science, Associate in Science, and Associate in Applied Science degrees.
 To be considered for admission into a degree program, you must be a high school graduate, have received your General Equivalency Diploma (GED), or Pennsylvania Home School Diploma.
 We welcome applications from students seeking to prepare for a career or a promotion.
 Students seeking work-related skills enhancement are classified as non-degree, non-program students (NDNP).
-Traditional students applying with a grade point average (GPA) of 2.2 or below in high school or from another college or university, if accepted, will be placed on academic probation.
+Traditional students applying with a grade point average (GPA) of 3.5 or above in high school will be accepted on excellence.
+Traditional students applying with a GPA of 2.2 or below in high school or from another college or university, if accepted, will be placed on academic probation.
 Please submit an application for admission, official copy of your high school and/or college transcript(s), college essay and attend a personal interview with the Admissions office.
 Traditional Online applicants must have a 2.2 high school GPA or higher.

-Continuing Education students applying with a GPA of 1.5 to 2.0 in high school or from another college or university, if accepted, will be placed on academic probation.
+Continuing Education students applying with a GPA of 1.5 to 2.0 in high school or from another college or university, if accepted, can be placed on academic probation.
 Please submit an application for admission; copy of your high school, GED, or PA Home School diploma; and an official copy of your high school and/or college transcripts.
 Students may also complete an attestation of high school graduation.
-Applicants must attend a personal interview with the Continuing Education Admissions office.
+Applicants must complete an interview with the Continuing Education Admissions office.

 Online Education students must submit an online application for admission; copy of high school, GED, or PA Home School diploma; and an official copy of your high school and/or college transcripts.
 Students may also complete an attestation of high school graduation.
-Applicants must complete an interview with an online admissions counselor.
+Applicants must complete an interview with the Continuing Education Admissions office.